Student renting - Residential Tenancies Board

 Tenancy types

 Student specific accommodation (SSA) Housing used solely to provide accommodation to students during the academic term.
 Includes SSA provided by colleges, universities and private companies.
-Yes Yes – each individual licence must be registered.
-Yes
+Yes – each individual licence must be registered.
+Yes Yes

 Private residential tenancy Agreement or lease between a landlord (individual, company or trustee) and a tenant, with rent paid for the right to live in the property.
 Yes Yes Yes